"Who's got the sweetest disposition?

 - The Boxing Episode: Canvas Back Duck.

-- Butt Monkey:Who gets stuck with all the bad luck?
+- Butt-Monkey: Lampshaded in his theme song:Who gets stuck with all the bad luck?

 - By the Lights of Their Eyes